ReGetALife/spme.be/README.md

 ### Deploy with Docker

-you can deploy this project to your server in ease
+You can deploy this project to your server in ease.

 ```bash
 docker run --name spme-be -d -p 20202:20202 -v /spme/report:/usr/report getalife/spme.be:latest